llm-bible/llm-bible.github.io/_publications/jain2024from.markdown

 bibkey: jain2024from
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.10245"}
-tags: ['Training Techniques', 'Pretraining Methods', 'Interpretability', 'Fine-Tuning', 'Interpretability and Explainability', 'Prompting', 'In-Context Learning']
+tags: ['Fine-Tuning', 'Interpretability and Explainability', 'Interpretability', 'Training Techniques', 'Pretraining Methods', 'Prompting', 'In-Context Learning']
 ---
 The manipulation of the personality traits of large language models (LLMs) has emerged as a key area of research.
 Methods like prompt-based In-Context